Nathanf22/Mouvement-Recognition/README.md

 # MOUVEMENT RECOGNITION

-This project is a mouvement recognition system designed to assist nurses and doctors in the task of monitoring patient. the model created can recognize a mouvement between 8 differents mouvements in a video
+This project is a movement recognition system designed to assist nurses and doctors in the task of monitoring patient. the model created can recognize a mouvement between 8 differents mouvements in a video